JustToTryModels/NEW-Book-Recommendation-System/README.md

 ### Objective

-To build a robust recommendation engine capable of suggesting top 10 highly relevant books based on a user's specific book interest, utilizing sparse matrix computations and distance metrics.
+Build a robust recommendation engine capable of processing millions of user interactions to suggest highly relevant books, deployed as a user-friendly web application.

 <div align="center">